genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 7. The user logs in using their SSO credentials.
 8. The server redirects the client back to the client-app with a new url param: `SSO_TOKEN` .
 9. The front end checks for the presence of an `SSO_TOKEN` url param.
 If found, it stores it in session storage and uses it to perform an ‘SSO Login’.
-10. The server will respond with an ACK and the user is now logged in (or NACK if something goes wrong).
+10. The server responds with an ACK and the user is now logged in.
+If there is an error, a NACK is returned and the login fails.

 ## Testing SAML

-You need to replace the IP with the address/IP of your Genesis instance, and replace test with the name of the identify provider.

 ### Server